-"The Humber Arts & Media Studios will continue the college's tradition of developing award winning actors, comedians, designers, filmmakers and writers who go on to become part of local, national and international arts and entertainment communities," said John Davies, president, Humber College.
+"The Centre for Justice Leadership will produce some of the best trained professionals in law enforcement and criminology.
+Students and working professionals will learn and upgrade their skills on leading-edge equipment from expert faculty," said John Davies, president, Humber College.
 "We are grateful to the Ontario government for providing $30 million and the federal government for giving $5 million in funding for new building and revitalization projects that allow us to provide students with a quality educational experience and prepare them for the jobs of the future."

 For more information about the Knowledge Infrastructure Program, including program criteria, application instructions and a list of the approved projects to date, please visit www.ic.gc.ca/knowledge-infrastructure.

 For information about how the Government of Ontario is helping to build and revitalize infrastructure across the province, please visit www.mei.gov.on.ca/en/infrastructure.